n

 Sergey Bushuyev

-Kiev National University of Construction & Architecture, Kiev, Ukraine
+Kiev National University of Construction and Architecture, Kiev, Ukraine

-Kiev National University of Construction and Architecture (KNUCA) is one of the leading National Ukrainian Universities.
-Founded in 1936, KNUCA is a progressive, dynamic university of over 12,000 students.The University offers an innovative, research-led curriculum, taught by world-class academics that consistently attract a quality student intake.
+Kiev National University of Construction and Architecture (KNUCA) is the largest and most important building and architectural university of Ukraine located in the nation's capital Kiev (Kyiv).
+It is one of the leading National Ukrainian Universities.
+Founded in 1930, KNUCA is a progressive, dynamic university of over 12,000 students.The institution was founded in 1930 as Kiev Civil Engineering Institute on the basis of factory and communal construction branch of the Kiev Polytechnic Institute (KPI) and the Architectural faculty of the Kiev Art Institute.
+On February 28, 1999 by the Decree of the President of Ukraine (217/99) the University was accorded the status of a National University as "Kyiv National University of Construction and Architecture".
+Educational and scientific work is organized and carried out by more than 40 chairs numbering about 700 professors and instructors.
+The University offers an innovative, research-led curriculum, taught by world-class academics that consistently attract a quality student intake.
 The University's internal research reputation spans all of its faculties where it offers over 40 degree and professional programmes through seven faculty (institutes) and 57 departments.Additional information about KNUSA can be found at www.KNUBA.edu.ua

 Top of Page